colinsurprenant/fsqstalk/readme.txt

 This project was initially created at the Foursquare hack day at the Notman House in Montreal to create a Foursquare Venue stalking engine.
 I wanted to be able to see in "realtime" the checkins at a particular venue.
 The Venue and Stalker objects provides this functionality.
-The Venue object interfaces with a Foursquare venue and the Stalker is the engine which periodically polls Foursquare and generates checkin/checkout events.
+The Venue object interfaces with a Foursquare venue and the Stalker object is the engine which periodically polls Foursquare and generates checkin/checkout events.

-An extra challenge was to add a web layer on top of the stalker engine with support for
+An extra challenge was to add a web layer on top of the stalker engine with support for:
 - basic html page listing all events
 - json endpoint returning new events since the last poll
 - websocket endpoint for realtime event push to the browser